 Zephyr Security Overview¶

-This document outlines the steps of the Zephyr Security board towards a defined security process that helps developers build more secure software while addressing security compliance requirements.
+This document outlines the steps of the Zephyr Security Subcommittee towards a defined security process that helps developers build more secure software while addressing security compliance requirements.
 It presents the key ideas of the security process and outlines which documents need to be created.
 After the process is implemented and all supporting documents are created, this document is a top-level overview and entry point.

 Overview and Scope¶